Is It Legal For Estate Agents To Lie About Offers?

 • The agent losing the commission worth several thousands of pounds

-And here’s why: most estate agent is working on a commission earned from the final sale price of the property.
+And here’s why: most estate agents are working on a commission earned from the final sale price of the property.

 The amount extra they would gain for an increased offer, given that is likely to be only a few hundred pounds, is too small to risk it.